ZelaaPayAE Price Down 92.4% Over Last Week (ZPAE)

-ZelaaPayAE (ZPAE) traded 13% lower against the US dollar during the 1-day period ending at 10:00 AM E.T. on September 6th.
-One ZelaaPayAE coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last seven days, ZelaaPayAE has traded down 92.4% against the US dollar.
-ZelaaPayAE has a market capitalization of $14,443.84 and approximately $10,629.00 worth of ZelaaPayAE was traded on exchanges in the last day.
+ZelaaPayAE (ZPAE) traded down 13% against the dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 7th.
+One ZelaaPayAE coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last week, ZelaaPayAE has traded 92.4% lower against the dollar.
+ZelaaPayAE has a market capitalization of $14,443.84 and $10,629.00 worth of ZelaaPayAE was traded on exchanges in the last 24 hours.

 - BitCanna (BCNA) traded down 7.2% against the dollar and now trades at $0.0163 or 0.00000071 BTC.